SarahLiettefti/AI5L_AILab_FraudDetection/README.md

 This is a case of binary classification, meaning that the model has to accurately classify input data into one of the two classes based on a set of features.
 The dataset contains transactions and the model has to predict if it is a fraud or not.

-The challenge involves developing an effective fraud detection model that can identify potentially fraudulent transactions by analyzing and learning from historical transaction data.
-To accomplish this task, we will explore various aspects of the dataset, perform data preprocessing and feature engineering to extract relevant information, and compare the performance of different machine learning models to identify the most suitable approach.

 This report will present a detailed analysis of the Xente transaction dataset, including data preprocessing, feature engineering techniques employed, and the rationale behind each decision.
 Furthermore, we will evaluate the performance of our chosen model, comparing it with various other models to showcase its strengths and limitations.
 Finally, we will emphasize the importance of scientific reasoning and its role in enhancing the overall effectiveness of our fraud detection model.

 By the end of this report, we aim to provide a comprehensive understanding of the steps involved in developing a robust fraud detection model, as well as insights into the performance and suitability of different machine learning techniques for this task.
 Our findings will contribute to the ongoing efforts to improve the security of online transactions and mitigate the risks associated with financial fraud.

 ## Specificity of the dataset
-The training dataset is unbalanced, meaning that there is a minority class that is significantly  less represented in the dataset than the other class.
-In this case, the minority class is the frauds with only 193 data compared to 95469 non-frauds.
-Although this is expected in real-life scenarios, it can lead to an overly sensitive model towards the majority class and produce biased and inaccurate predictions.
+The present study reveals an unbalanced training dataset where one class is substantially underrepresented compared to the other.
+Specifically, the minority class corresponds to fraudulent instances, which are only represented by 193 data samples, while the majority class encompasses 95469 non-fraudulent samples.
+While this is a common issue in real-life scenarios, it can lead to a model that is overly sensitive towards the majority class and produce biased and inaccurate predictions.

 ![](https://hackmd.io/_uploads/BJhusXBN3.png)

-To address this issue, we have two main options:
+To tackle this challenge, we have identified two main approaches:

-1. Using a **model** that take into account the imbalanced data by assigning **weights** to each class.
-By setting a positive weight for a class, it increases the penalty for misclassifying instances of that class during training.
-Making the model pay more attention to the minority class and potentially improving its ability to correctly classify instances of it.
-Random Forest and XGBoost are examples of such models that will be used in this project.
-We found that the optimal positive weight is 22.
-It was calculates by the $\sqrt{N_{nonfraud} \over N_{fraud}}$ .
-Several weights have been tested with XGBoost model in the [SecondModels.ipynb script](https://github.com/SarahLiettefti/AI5L_AILab_FraudDetection/blob/clean/SecondModels.ipynb), and this one had the best performances.
+1. Using a model that accounts for the imbalanced data by assigning weights to each class.
+By assigning a positive weight to a class, it increases the cost for misclassifying instances of that class during training.
+This approach enables the model to pay more attention to the minority class, potentially improving its ability to correctly classify instances of it.
+Notably, Random Forest and XGBoost are examples of such models that will be implemented in this project.
+The optimal positive weight is calculated using the square root of the ratio of non-fraudulent to fraudulent instances (i.e., $\sqrt{N_{nonfraud} \over N_{fraud}}$), and it was found to be 22.
+We have tested several weights using the XGBoost model in the [SecondModels.ipynb script](https://github.com/SarahLiettefti/AI5L_AILab_FraudDetection/blob/clean/SecondModels.ipynb), and show the best performances.

-2. **Sampling** the dataset to balance the number of instances in each class.
-There are two types of sampling methods: **undersampling** and **oversampling**.
+2. Employing data sampling techniques to balance the number of instances in each class.
+Two main sampling methods are available: undersampling and oversampling.
-    - **Undersampling** involves removing instances from the majority class, but this may not perform well when the remaining data is not sufficient for the model to learn from.
-In this case, it only left us with 386 instances, which is not enough.
-The result from the website were around 0.007513148.
-We can sample randomly or with some intelligence behind it.
-For the not random sampling, we used k-means to create 193 clusters of the majority class and select 1 data from each cluster.
-Both case were tested and had terrible performances.
+    - **Undersampling** entails removing instances from the majority class.
+However, this approach may not perform well if the remaining data is insufficient for the model to learn from.
+In this study, undersampling resulted in only **386 instances**, which is inadequate.
+We tested both random and intelligent undersampling methods.
+Specifically, we utilized k-means to generate **193 clusters** from the majority class and selected one data point from each cluster.
+However, both methods yielded poor performances with a resulting score of approximately **0.007513148** obtained from the website.
-    - **Oversampling**, on the other hand, involves creating new data for the minority class, to balance the dataset.
-This had a better result (see later).
-We also tested to sample randomly and with some intelligence behind it with SMOTE (Synthetic Minority Oversampling Technique).
-This method of SMOTE was chosen because it avoids overfitting by interpolating new instances between existing minority class instances.
+    - **Oversampling**, in contrast, involves generating new data for the minority class to balance the dataset.
+This method showed better results compared to undersampling.
+We also tested random and intelligent oversampling using **SMOTE (Synthetic Minority Oversampling Technique)**.
+SMOTE was selected as it interpolates new instances between existing minority class instances, thereby avoiding overfitting.

 All these methods were tested in the [TestEverything.ipynb script](https://github.com/SarahLiettefti/AI5L_AILab_FraudDetection/blob/clean/TestEverything.ipynb).